Skip to main content

 }

-How to use a containers that doesn’t have ServiceConnection support?
+How to use a container that doesn’t have ServiceConnection support

-In your applications, you may need to use a dependency for which there might not be a dedicated Testcontainers module or there is no out-of-the-box ServiceConnection support from Spring Boot.
+In your applications, you may need to use a dependency that doesn’t have a dedicated Testcontainers module or out-of-the-box ServiceConnection support from Spring Boot.
 Don’t worry, you can still use Testcontainers GenericContainer and register the properties using DynamicPropertyRegistry.

 For example, you might want to use Mailhog for testing email functionality.
-Then you can use Testcontainers GenericContainer and register Spring Boot email properties as follows:
+In this case, you can use Testcontainers GenericContainer and register Spring Boot email properties as follows:

 @TestConfiguration(proxyBeanMethods = false)